-- New icons appear on your desktop although you did not install anything
+- New icons appeared on your desktop, although you did not install anything

 What to do when malware is detected

-After you detected malware on your device, you should try backing up your personal files, if it is possible.
+After you detect malware on your device, you should try backing up your personal files, if it is possible.

 Next, disconnect your device from the internet, and do a little research to get a grasp of what kind of malware you have.
 It is best to do that using another uninfected device.
 Do not worry if you find it hard to identify a particular malware.
 There are plenty of tools to remove infections.